shopinvader/odoo-shopinvader-payment/shopinvader_payment_bb/README.rst

 |badge1| |badge2| |badge3|

-REST Services for Bank of Brazil Payments (/shopinvader route).
+REST Services for Banco do Brasil Payments (/shopinvader route).

 **Table of contents**